-- Although volatile oils differ greatly in their chemical constitution, they have a number of physical properties in common: - 1.
+- Although volatile oils differ greatly in their chemical composition, they have a number of physical properties in common: - 1.
 They possess characteristic odors. - 2.
 They are characterized by high refractive indexes. - 3.
 Most of them are optically active. - 4.
-Their density is generally lower than that of water (the essential oils of sassafras, clove, or cinnamon are the exceptions). - As a rule, volatile oils are immiscible with water, but they are sufficiently soluble to impart their odor to water.
-The aromatic waters are dependent on this slight solubility.
+Their density is generally lower than that of water (the essential oils of sassafras, clove, or cinnamon are the exceptions).

+As a rule, volatile oils are immiscible with water, but they are sufficiently soluble to impart their odor to water.
+The aromatic waters are obtained due to this slight solubility.

-Preparation of volatile oils
+Methods of volatile oils obtaining

-- The principal methods used in the preparation of volatile oils from plants depend on: - 1.
+- The principal methods used in the volatile oils obtaining from plants are: - 1.
 Distillation in water or stream. - 2.
 Scarification and expression. - 3.
-Extraction with solvents. - 4.
-Enzymatic hydrolysis (for glycosidic volatile oils e.g. mustard oil). - 5.
+Extraction with solvents. - Enzymatic hydrolysis (for glycosidic volatile oils e.g. mustard oil). - 5.
 Enfleurage (extraction of oils used in perfumery).